Mohammed Kamil: Popular NDC Communicator Defects to NPP

 Mohammed Kamil explains why he left NDC

-In his own statement issued on Saturday, May 2, 2026, Mohammed Kamil Kula said his decision followed years of “observation, reflection, and disappointment” with the NDC.
+In his own statement issued on Saturday, May 2, 2026, Kamil said his decision followed years of 'observation, reflection, and disappointment' with the NDC.

-“This decision has not been made lightly,” he stated, explaining that his family had long been loyal to the NDC since the era of Jerry John Rawlings.
+He stated that the decision had not been made on a whim, explaining that his family had been loyal to the ruling party since the era of Jerry John Rawlings.

 Read also